 1 – Sunscreens, sunscreens, sunscreens

-Japanese women look ridiculously young, I know it is mainly thanks to genetics but they do wear sunscreen religiously.
-The minimum SPF available is 50+ in most shops!
+Japanese women look ridiculously young.
+I know it is mainly thanks to genetics but they do wear sunscreen religiously.
+The minimum SPF available in most shops is 50+!

 2 – Eye-makeup

-One thing Japanese are good at is eye makeup.
-Japanese love a very thin eyeliner and very long lashes, a look right up my street!
+One thing Japanese people are good at is eye makeup.
+They love a very thin eyeliner and very long lashes, a look right up my street!

 3 – Masks